Reed Sorenson: 2013

 In February 2013, it was announced that Sorenson would drive full-time in the Nationwide Series in the No. 40 Chevrolet for The Motorsports Group.
 Following an injury to Michael Annett, Sorenson substituted for Annett in the Richard Petty Motorsports No. 43 Ford for several races.

 In September, Sorenson returned to the Sprint Cup Series, replacing Scott Speed in the No. 95 Ford for Leavine Family Racing.
 However, he failed to secure the seat for 2014, with Leavine instead picking Michael McDowell to drive the car.

 2014

 In February 2014, Sorenson announced that he would be running his first full Sprint Cup Series schedule since 2009, driving the No. 36 Chevrolet for Tommy Baldwin Racing, replacing J. J. Yeley.
 Veteran crew chief Todd Parrott was brought in to work with Sorenson.
-After struggling with limited sponsorship in the beginning of the year, the team came around during the second half of the season with additional sponsorship, recording 5 top 25s and 10 top 30s in the final 16 events of the season, with a high of 14th at Talladega.
+After struggling with limited sponsorship in the beginning of the year, the team came around during the second half of the season with additional sponsorship, recording five top-25s and ten top-thirties in the final sixteen events of the season, with a high of fourteenth at Talladega.
 The team finished with an average finish of 29th.